searchkit/searchkit/docs/components/navigation/reset.md

 # Reset
-This component clears all the selected filters that are currently applied.
+This component clears all the selected filters and search query that are currently applied.
-This component will ignore the query and hidden/default filters

 ## Example